-The three photo-etch sheets contain (among other things) replacement cranes, Type 281 masthead aerials, Type 282 aerials for the pom-pom directors, Type 285 aerials for the HACS, funnel platforms, grills and sirens, rigging for the masts, pom-pom details, ladders, struts for the Walrus, anchor chain, and pre-cut railings.
+The three photo-etch sheets contain (among other things) replacement cranes, Type 281 masthead aerials, Type 282 aerials for the pom-pom directors, Type 285 aerials for the HACS, a Type 271 radar lantern, funnel platforms, grills and sirens, rigging for the masts, pom-pom details, ladders, struts for the Walrus, anchor chain, and pre-cut railings.

 A double sided instruction sheet in full colour indicates how the photo-etch pieces are to be folded and attached.
 Another double sided full colour instruction sheet is specifically for the placement of the replacement vents.
-The railing placement diagram is on the etch sheet instructions.
+The railing placement diagram is on the etch sheet instructions; an enlarged diagram is on a separate sheet as well.